 There are many conflicting stories about the origin of this dish, none of which can be verified.
 And while the cooking method varies across the regions, the resulting tastes are basically the same.

 9. Kung Pao Chicken

-Kung Pao chicken is cooked with peanut, peppers, and other ingredients.
+Kung Pao chicken is cooked with peanuts, peppers, and other ingredients.
 It is red but not spicy, spicy but not fierce, while the meat is tender, smooth, and crisp.
-The tenderness of the chicken and the crunchiness of the peanuts is a perfect match.
+The combination of tender chicken and crunchy peanuts creates a perfect harmony of textures.

 10. Shredded Pork with Garlic Sauce

 Shredded pork with garlic sauce is probably the most famous Sichuan dish and can be found on the menu of almost any small restaurant.
 It is also a favorite for cooking at home.

 It is sweet, sour, and spicy, with a spiciness that mixes with the rich aroma of onion, ginger, and garlic.
 The Chinese name for this dish is Yu Xiang. which means “good smell of fish”.
 And where does the fish smell originate from?
 Yes, you guessed it right – the pickled pepper.

 Pickled pepper, once fried, makes the dish as fresh as fish.
 In the past, small fish were added to the pickling pepper, so the pepper really did smell of fish.

 11. Red Braised Pork